marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 -  Disk space

 Information about the flavors can be seen in the **Flavor Details** box that appears in the Dashboard when you launch a new instance.

 .. image:: ./images/flavor.png
    :align: center

+'Root Disk' is the size of the root disk.
+This is ephemeral storage, i.e. such storage is deleted when the relevant instance is deleted (see :ref:`Ephemeral Storage<EphemeralStorage>`).

+'Ephemeral Disk' is the size of the supplementary ephemeral disk.

 ..
 WARNING ::

-    For what concerns VCPUs, please note that the CloudVeneto is configured to allow some “overbooking” so that a physical core is mapped to 4 VCPUs.
+    For what concerns VCPUs, please note that the CloudVeneto is configured to allow some “overbooking” so that usually a physical core is mapped to 4 VCPUs.

-A disk size of 0 means that the size of the disk is the same as that in the image.
-For other cases, it may be necessary to resize the partitions.

 ..
 NOTE ::